99887710/offer-management/README.md

 4. delete offer

-** each offer has a due date and it can be updated(status chage, e.g. Delivered, Cancelled) before it expired
+** each offer has a due date and it can be updated(status change, e.g. Delivered, Cancelled) before it expired

 [Usage]